 The University maintains a Behavioral Concerns Team (BCT) composed of staff from Student Affairs, Academic, and Administrative areas that meet regularly to discuss potential behavioral issues.
 This team evaluates and takes specific action as necessary to mediate any potential behavioral threats.
 The interdisciplinary composition of this team fosters communication from diverse areas to provide analysis of all facets of individual behaviors.
-All members of the community are encouraged to report any behavioral concerns to this team by filling out the form on the BCT page or by emailing <a href="mailto:BCT Page or by emailing BCT Page or by emailto:BCT Page or by emailto:BCT
+All members of the community are encouraged to report any behavioral concerns to this team by filling out the form on the BCT page or by emailing BCT@neiu.edu.